 Analysis of the 2017 Income Disclosure Statement “The earnings represented herein are not necessarily representative of the income, if any, that an Independent Stylist can or will earn.
 There is no guarantee that any Independent Stylist will earn any income.”
 Stella & Dot 2017 Income […]

 The most recent income disclosure we could find on the Thirty-One Gifts website was from 2015.
 However, an internet search leads various copies of a 2017 disclosure.
 It is difficult to find or cannot be found on the Thirty One Gifts official website.
 Below is what we found.

-Costs and Expenses
+Profits and Expenses

-The expenses an Affiliate can be several hundred or thousand dollars annually.
+Expenses for Consultants can be several thousand dollars annually.
 You should factor in estimated expenses when projecting potential profits.
-Such operating expenses could include advertising and promotional expenses, product samples, training, travel, telephone and Internet costs, business equipment, and miscellaneous expenses.
-Based on a survey conducted by the company in 2018, the average annual expenses an affiliate incurred were $1,608.My Daily Choice 2018 Income Disclosure
+Such operating expenses could include advertising and promotional expenses, product samples, training, travel, telephone and internet costs, and miscellaneous expenses.Thirty-One Gifts 2015 disclosure

 Who is making money?

 The disclosure statement makes reference to the vast majority (89.5%) of members who are “preferred customers.”
 These members have not sponsored anyone.
 It implies these members are just buying oils, but that isn’t the whole story.

 The best news for enrolling members is that choosing between becoming a Preferred Customer or a Business Builder doesn’t have to happen at enrollment!
 By purchasing a Premium Starter Kit (PSK) and enrolling as a wholesale member, you have 11 of our most popular essential oils to help you get started; your personal journey with Young Living will help you organically find your path as a Preferred Customer or a Business Builder.https://www.youngliving.com/en_US/opportunity